RDFLib/pyLODE/README.rst

 -  **active development**

-   -  this software is in use and will be improved for the foreseeable future so we will cater fro more and more things
+   -  this software is in use and will be improved for the foreseeable future so we will cater for more and more things
    -  recent ontology documentation initiatives such as the `MOD Ontology <https://github.com/sifrproject/MOD-Ontology>`__ will be handled, if requested